RetiredWizard/PyDOS/README.md

 **keys.bat** - (Keyboard Featherwing only) Displays keyboard mappings for hidden keys and functions
 **ui.bat** - (Keyboard Featherwing only) Switches between using the Keyboard Featherwing and USB Serial port for PyDOS I/O

+**fs.py** - (Circuitpython only) By selecting the "RO" option the flash mode is set such that when the microcontroller is power cycled or hard reset, the host computer will have read/write access to the flash and the microcontoller will be restricted to read only access.
+To give PyDOS access to the flash after switching to this mode the boot.py file must be replaced or modified from the host computer so that it contains the following instructions:

+    import storage
+    storage.remount("/",False)

+and then power cycled or hard reset.

 ## Installation